tellowkrinkle/ponscripter-fork/docs/tutorial.md

 csp sprite_number
 print effect_number
 ```
-The `opacity` argument is optional.
+The `opacity` argument is optional, and ranges from 0 to 255.

 Example:
 ```